- Fundamentals in ELT

 Optional Module Descriptions

 Adanced Research Methods

 The aim of this module is to develop and extend the understanding, range and application of research methods covered in the first term of the dissertation module.
 This extension will include qualitative approaches such as ethnographic research, a focus on experimental research as well as presentation of key statistical methods in analysis of experimental and other data, enabling interpretation of the statistical reports most frequently identified in language teaching and learning research.
 This extended knowledge of research methods allows for critical evaluation of experimental and interpretive studies in applied language studies research.
 Participants will apply lecture theory through design and implementation of their own research study.
 The module will also explore issues in the evaluation of language teaching and learning programmes.

 ELT Materials Development and Evaluation

 This module is focused on developing a theoretical and practical approach to materials design, evaluation and development.
 It involves students developing a practical understanding of the principles and procedures of the design, implementation and evaluation of language teaching materials.
 Through familiarisation with current approaches and methods in coursebook and materials design students will work with and adapt a range of published teaching materials for a variety of specific contexts.
-It will pay particular attention to issues of cultural and linguistic appropriacy, age and level of learners and current teaching methodology.
+It will pay particular attention to issues of cultural linguistics appropriacy, age and level of learners adn current teaching methodology.

-Second Language Acquisition; Perspectives for Teachers
+Second Language Acquisition: Perspectives for Teachers

-This module focuses on key issues facing teachers in any context involving the teaching of English (as a foreign, not second language) to young learners.
+This module focuses on key issues facing teachers in any context involving the teaching of English (as a foreign, not second, language) to young learners.
 Broadly speaking, these issues relate to syllabus-planning, materials selection, methodology and the wider psycho-social and technological environment of teaching young learners.
 A particularly important aspect of the course will be to familiarise participants with resources and methods available to them both in the UK and abroad.